-As 2020 continues to throw challenges at us, I thought it important to interview those in a changing industry and niche- Australian Travel Bloggers.
+As the world continues to throw challenges at us, I thought it important to interview those in a changing industry and niche, Australian Travel Bloggers.

 We all know travel and tourism has been pulled to a grinding halt, but as a travel blogger, there are still creative ways to connect to the world, even if it is only online.

-In these series of posts, I ask questions of some of Australia’s most influential, top Travel Bloggers for their current challenges, advice and what inspires them to continue in the current climate.
+In these series of posts, I asked questions of some of Australia’s top travel bloggers for their current challenges, travel blog writing tips and what inspires them to continue in the current climate.

 Jo Castro is a travel blogger based in Western Australia.

-Her ZigAZag travel writing blog is on all things in WA, has bucket loads of travel tips and information when discovering the west.
+Her ZigAZag Western Australia travel blog is on all things in WA, and is suitable for family travel or group travel of all sizes.
+ZigAZag has bucket loads of travel tips and information when discovering the west.

-As a successful, top travel blogger in 2020, I was keen to hear Jo’s blogging tips and of her travel experiences this far.
+As a successful, top travel blogger in 2020, I was keen to hear Jo’s travel blog writing tips, daily blog tips and her travel experiences this far.

 Distances in Australia are vast, so there’s more time to get tasks done in the car on your laptop or phone!